 Pilot and Feasibility Grant

-The Columbia Diabetes Research Center (DERC) announces the availability of Pilot and Feasibility grants to support diabetes-related research at Columbia University.
-New awards will be funded in March 2020.
+The Columbia Diabetes Research Center (DERC) offers Pilot and Feasibility grants to support diabetes-related research at Columbia University.
+New awards will be funded in March of each academic year.

 The Diabetes Research Center funds Pilot Feasibility projects related to diabetes for up to $50,000 per year.
 Projects are generally funded for a year, but can be extended for a second year, based on progress.